vdaas/vald/docs/tutorial/using-backup-with-scylladb.md

 1. Run Example

     We use [`example/client/main.go`](https://github.com/vdaas/vald/blob/master/example/client/main.go) to run the example.<br>
-    This example will insert and index 400 vectors into the Vald from the fashion-mnist dataset via grpc.
+    This example will insert and index 400 vectors into the Vald from the fashion-mnist dataset via gRPC.
-    And then after waiting for indexing, it will request for searching nearest vector at 10 times.
+    And then after waiting for indexing, it will request for searching the nearest vector 10 times.
     You will get the 10 nearest neighbor vectors for each search query.<br>
-    Run example codes by executing below command.
+    Run example codes by executing the below command.

     ```bash
     # run example